Advising & Support

-If you have any questions about using D2L or you would like to schedule a one-on-one meeting with a staff member, please contact us at elearning [at] arapahoe [dot] edu or call us at 303.797.5080.
+If you have any questions about using D2L or you would like to schedule a one-on-one meeting with a staff member, please submit a ticket through ACC Help Center or call us at 303.797.5900.

 Tips for Online Course Success

 - Online courses provide flexibility for when you attend class, but attendance is still mandatory.
 Similar to a traditional course, you must virtually “attend” an online course in order to benefit from the information and knowledge provided by the professor.

 - Paying attention to an online lecture is as important as paying attention in class.
 Taking notes will still be a useful tool in learning and retaining information.
 One of the benefits of online learning is the ability to rewind an audio or video lecture ensuring you will not miss key points.